szweibel/workshops/how-to-use-dhrift.md

 DHRIFT uses standard markdown syntax for formatting text, including headings, lists, links, images, and more.
 You can find a comprehensive guide to standard markdown syntax here: [Markdown Syntax Guide](https://www.markdownguide.org/basic-syntax/).

-Beyond that, DHRIFT also supports a few custom markdown extensions that allow you to include interactive features like quizzes, challenges, and code editors in your workshop content.
+Beyond that, DHRIFT also includes a few custom markdown extensions that allow you to include interactive features like quizzes, challenges, and code editors in your workshop content.
 We'll cover these extensions in more detail in the following sections.

 ### General Structure